Jewish East End Guide

 Papers of the Tuffel Family of Whitechapel – P/TUF

-- Papers relating to the Tuffel family who had links to Jewish schools and organisation.
+- The family had links Jewish schools and organisations.
 Records include photographs, school certificates and prayer books.

 Records of the Metropolitan Borough of Stepney – L/SMB